 - Detection of threats with evolving behaviors using graphs

-- Novel applications of static/dynamic and large graph problems in network, cybersecurity, blockchain, cryptocurrency, robot, etc.
+- Novel applications of static/dynamic and large graphs in cybersecurity, blockchain, cryptocurrency, robot, etc.

 Paper submissions must present original, unpublished research, development or experiences.
 Only original papers that have not been published or submitted for publication elsewhere can be submitted.
 Each submission must be written in English, accompanied by a 50 to 200 words abstract that clearly outlines the scope and contributions of the paper.
 Self-plagiarized papers will be rejected without further review.

 Submissions must be in IEEE 2-column style.
 There is a length limitation of 6 pages for regular papers, and 4 pages for short papers.
 Page limit includes title, abstract, all figures, tables, and references.

 Authors should submit their papers via JEMS: https://jems.sbc.org.br/grasec2021

 At least one of the authors have to register to the IFIP/IEEE IM 2021 conference and resent the paper (links will be provided later).